 Producing plants and animals for human consumption was once a very clean process.
 Hunter-gatherers of the early world simply sought out and harvested what they needed.
 However, the world’s burgeoning population is an unavoidable barrier to this process.
 In order to feed the billions inhabiting the globe, farming is necessary.
-And as land has been consumed for other purposes, the productivity needed from each acre of farm has pushed ever higher.
+And as land has been consumed for other purposes.
+So the productivity needed from each acre of farm has pushed ever higher.
 As a result, intensive practices involving chemicals and fuel-hungry equipment have become standard.

 This pragmatic approach to restrained use of mechanization follows several key issues.

 One other major area where manual labor can’t cut it is in handling of bulk materials, most particularly livestock waste.
 While it’s ideal to avoid having animals in concentrated areas where manure can accumulate, there are certain situations such as winter feeding where at least a limited amount of this must take place.

 In order to avoid overloading those areas with the resulting nutrients (and subsequently starving other areas of them), it is best to load it into a spreader and redistribute it across the farm.
 The equipment need not be massive; just find a Bobcat skid steer at Fastline and use this maneuverable implement to thoroughly clear areas of waste.
 The modest investment of this fuel and time not only eliminates runoff and soil pollution at the source of the manure, it also places those valuable nutrients in areas where it can supplant chemical fertilizers.

 Weeds are one of the greatest enemies of agriculture.
 Two of the main strategies for eradicating weeds are cultivation and chemicals.
 While cultivation does require considerable fuel, it is still preferable to applications of chemicals that require roughly the same fuel use in addition to the introduction of chemicals with deleterious environmental and health effects.